JohanVanslembrouck/corolib/examples/transform/README.md

 ```

-p0220.h is used in the p022X.cpp and p23X.cpp program files.
+This variant of p0200.h is used in the p022X.cpp and p23X.cpp program files.

-The files p0220-f.h, p0220-g.h and p0220-h.h contain the transformation
+The files p0220-g.h and p0220-h.h contain the transformation
-of the f, g and h coroutines used in the program files just mentioned.
+of the g and h coroutines used in the program files just mentioned.

+### await_suspend(std::coroutine_handle<>) returns std::coroutine_handle<>

+The file p0200.h compiled with directive AWAIT_SUSPEND_RETURNS_COROUTINE_HANDLE = 1
-The file p0240.h defines a coroutine type with an awaiter type whose await_suspend() function returns
+defines a coroutine type with an awaiter type whose await_suspend() function returns
 a std::coroutine_handle<>:

 ```cpp